ibm-cloud-docs/sap-vpc/sap-vpc-considerations.md

 ### Security Groups
 {: #security-groups}

 A Security Group is a set of `allow` only firewall rules.
 You can apply these rules to one or more virtual servers.
 You can also create a default Security Group with Secure Shell (SSH) and ICMP (ping) during VPC creation, which will allow ICMP and SSH from any IP address.
 These rules should be restricted to the IP ranges from which you are planning to access the VPC.
-Rules should also allow for SAP application ports if you are planning to access them through the public internet.
+Rules should be set to allow for SAP application ports, if you are planning to access these ports through the public internet.

 For more information, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc).